Pete Davidson Spars - Then Bonds - With Bill Burr in Judd Apatow's 'King of Staten Island' Trailer (Video)

 A24

-"Deerskin" The theatrical release of the indie film "Deerskin" from director Quentin Dupieux starring Jean Dujardin has been postponed until further notice.
-Greenwich Entertainment meant to release t...
+The theatrical release of the indie film "Deerskin" from director Quentin Dupieux starring Jean Dujardin has been postponed until further notice.
+Greenwich Entertainment meant to release the film on March 20 after it played at Cannes, TIFF and Fantastic Fest.
+The movie will now open via a virtual cinema offering on May 1.

 Greenwich Entertainment

-"Uncharted" “Uncharted,” the film adaptation of the popular PlayStation video game franchise starring Tom Holland, Mark Wahlberg, and Antonio Banderas, was unable to begin production in March amid c...
+“Uncharted,” the film adaptation of the popular PlayStation video game franchise starring Tom Holland, Mark Wahlberg, and Antonio Banderas, was unable to begin production in March amid coronavirus concerns.
+As part of a larger shuffle of Sony's release slate, the most recent release date for the film was also shifted back from March 2021 to Oct.
+8, 2021.

 Getty Images/Naughty Dog